|

 Catalina T

-Raise your glass with these gorgeous Pomegranate Cocktails.
-An enticing mix of Champagne, vodka, lime wedges, pomegranate liqueur and arils.
+Raise your glass with this gorgeous pomegranate cocktail made with Champagne, vodka, lime wedges, pomegranate liqueur, and fresh arils

 No ratings yet